 – read chapters 1-3 of How to Read Literature Like a Professor

 Here is where you include materials you have created or cultivated to assist in student learning.
 Consider, what do they need to meet this lesson’s objective?
-If you are able, post your own materials here, such as handouts, lecture notes, or even a video you’ve created of your content.
+If you are able, post your own materials here.
+This would include handouts, lecture notes, or even a video you’ve created of your content.
 To save time, consider posting online materials that teach the same content.

 Example: Students must: